ckelner/metrics-datadog-dashboard/README.md

   1. _Chris Kelner: This has been done and committed to this repo; using the default prefix `cloudfoundry.nozzle.*`; this information was retained for posterity_
 1. Run `ruby import_static_screenboard [FILENAME]`, passing in the name of the file that contains your dashboard configuration.
 See `dashboards/redis.json` for an example.

-# CF Mysql example dashboard
+# CF Mysql example timeboard
-To upload a dashboard to Datadog:
+To push to Datadog:
 1. Edit `config/mysql_dashboard.yml` with:
   - MySQL VM guids, ie. `628fd3ea-bd68-43fb-9ac7-e6dc68523f87`
   - MySQL deployment name, ie. `p-mysql`